Part of ministry leadership is providing support and care for

 Supervision - Pastoral Care, for 4 credits.

-There is no additional charge beyond the regular Certificates in
+There is no additional charge beyond the regular program fee.

-must complete their assignments by the regular spring semester
+assignments by the regular spring semester grade submission

 Students who successfully complete a certificate in